 - have a healthy weight gain during pregnancy

-- assist you after you have your baby to get back to your best health
+- assist women after they have their baby to get back to their best health

-- abstain from drinking alcohol during pregnancy or while breastfeeding.
+- not drink alcohol during pregnancy or while breastfeeding.

-Health professionals can refer patients to Get Healthy in Pregnancy at gethealthynsw.com.au/health-professionals/
+Health professionals can refer pregnant women to the Get Healthy in Pregnancy Service via eMaternity or online at gethealthynsw.com.au/health-professionals/

-For local support contact Yvonne Muyambi.
-Email: firstname.lastname@example.org
+For local support contact Bri-Ellen Fussell on email@example.com

-Smoking is the most important preventable cause of adverse outcomes in pregnancy.
-Pregnancy is a window of opportunity for health professionals to help smokers quit.
-Women are motivated to protect their baby’s health, and quitting smoking during pregnancy reduces the risk of complications.
+Smoking/vaping leading cause of preventable disease and adverse outcomes in pregnancy.
+Pregnancy is a window of opportunity for health professionals to help women who want to stop smoking or vaping.
+Women are motivated to protect their baby’s health, and quitting smoking/vaping during pregnancy reduces the risk of complications and poor outcomes to their baby’s health.

-To protect the mother and their baby, smoking should be addressed at every visit.
-The priority should be to avoid the damaging chemicals found in tobacco smoke by quitting smoking.
+To protect the mother and their baby, smoking/vaping should be discussed at every visit.
+The priority should be to avoid the damaging chemicals found in tobacco smoke and vapes by quitting.

 - Behavioural counselling is recommended as the first-line treatment.